← ALL CONFLICTS

 Russian Federation

 Aggressor state.
-Estimated 200,000–285,000 military dead.
+Estimated 500,000+ military dead (Netherlands MIVD, April 2026); 1.4M total casualties.
 Prosecuting a war of attrition using artillery, drone swarms, and guided missiles.
 Deploying North Korean troops (estimated 10,000+) as supplementary infantry.
 Economy on full war footing, with significant help from sanctions evasion through third countries.

 Ukraine